AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 The **[!UICONTROL Email processing rules]** can be accessed by administrators through the **[!UICONTROL Administration > Channels > Email]** menu.

-Note that the email domains and the MX rules are now automatically managed by the Adobe Campaign Enhanced MTA and cannot be changed.
+Note that the email domains and the MX rules are now automatically managed<!--by the Adobe Campaign Enhanced MTA (Message Transfer Agent)--> and cannot be changed.
 * **DKIM (DomainKeys Identified Mail)** email authentication signing is done for all messages with all domains.
 It does not sign with **Sender ID**, **DomainKeys**, or **S/MIME**.
 * MX rules customize your throughput by domain based on your own historical email reputation, and on the real-time feedback coming from the domains where you are sending emails.